BoxOfOldTech/PiHole-ePaper-Display/What-is-displayed.md

-The info in the screen
+What is displayed on the e-paper screen?

 ![raspipihole](https://user-images.githubusercontent.com/105596019/169389202-909b306d-29c4-4bb7-852a-293ee66b6672.jpg)